Federico Ramallo

 The way we approach this issue is with a mix of both: engineers work locally in Mexico and product managers work locally with customers and users.
 This way I believe we get the best of both worlds.
 Engineers can interact, support each other, do pair programming and share time outside the office.
 While Product Managers can work closely with users and understand the problems we are trying to solve with the software product.
 And since the team in Mexico is 4 hours away by plane we can meet every other month.

-in-house or outsource
+In-house or outsource

 I have heard both sides of the story.
 There is the false sense of security having an in-house team.
 Managers think it will be a good investment for the long term but I've seen the opposite.
 Most engineers jump jobs in 8 months and they take the knowledge with them.
 I find interesting the low level of long-term commitment.
 Usually, stocks help to minimize this issue.
 Also, they prefer an in-house team so that they can supervise and troubleshoot all aspects of the process.
 On the other hand, I heard horror stories of bad experiences working with outsourcing companies.
 Lack of commitment, lack quality and lack of control.
 You don't know what's going on until it's already too late and you missed the deadlines.
 Also, there is the issue of lost knowledge transfer.